RetroDECK/ES-DE/INSTALL-DEV.md

 ## Building on Haiku

-You'll need to run a recent nightly Haiku release to build ES-DE as using R1/beta4 will not work.
+It's recommended to run R1/beta5 as the nightly Haiku builds can be quite unstable.

 If running Haiku in KVM/Qemu, make sure to use SATA storage intead of VirtIO storage as you may otherwise experience stability issues and filesystem corruption.